 Ebbinghaus tested the theory himself by memorizing a series of nonsense syllables and documenting his success at reciting them back.
 The result?
-When he repeated the same task over and over again, he was not only more likely to remember it but also less likely to forget.
+When he repeated the same task over and over again, he was not only more likely to remember, but also less likely to forget.
 He initially referred to this as the Forgetting Curve—realizing that if learning is rehearsed and repeated over a period of time, we forget less and remember more.

 If we know that an employee performs better with continued experience and training, why do we throw them into the line of fire with minimal resources?
 Or, a better question might be, why do we continue to spend time and money on the same training that hasn’t proven to be useful in the past?